americusmaximus/Frasterizer/README.md

 .Net on Linux depends on `libgdiplus` for font rasterization.

 In case you see errors mentioning the following:

 > The type initializer for 'Gdip' threw an exception.

 or

 > Unable to load DLL 'libgdiplus': The specified module could not be found.

-you have to install libgdiplus library on your computer.
-To do that, please use the following command:
+you have to install libgdiplus library on your computer, which you can do by executing the following command:

 > sudo apt install libgdiplus

 ## Use